pkgcore/pkgcore/dev-notes/hacking.rst

       for x in range(1000):
           d[x] = x

-Granted the class above is contrived, but the thing to note is that c.x is now valid- the x from the for loop bleeds into the class namespace and stays put.
+While the class above is contrived, the thing to note is that c.x is now valid- the x from the for loop bleeds into the class namespace and stays put.

 Don't leave uneeded vars lingering in class namespace.

-Variables that leak from for loops _normally_ isn't an issue, just be aware it occurs- especially if the var is referencing a large object (thus keeping it in memory).
+Variables that leak from for loops _normally_ aren't an issue, just be aware it does occur- especially if the var is referencing a large object (thus keeping it in memory).

-So... for loops leak, list comps leak, dependant on your except clause, can leak also.
+So... for loops leak, list comps leak, dependant on your except clause they can also leak.

 Do not go overboard with this though.
 If your function will exit soon do not bother cleaning up variables by hand.
 If the "leaking" things